Gulliver72/timestamp-create-account/README.md

 ## Requirements
 PHP 7.0 or above

+## Install
+We recommend installing the module via the [MMLC](https://module-loader.de). *(Experienced developers can also install the module manually without MMLC.
+The required dependencies and autoloads must be installed manually.)*

 ## Authors
 - 2020 by Gulliver72 - transferred to Github, reworked as a system module and entered in MMLC
 - 2019 by p3e Zeitstempel Create Account 2019-10-23